After two decades, family still searching for missing Oregon woman

-It’s been 20 years since a Rainier, Oregon woman disappeared without explanation, but her daughter and mother are still holding out hope to find her.
+It’s been 20 years since a Rainier, Oregon, woman disappeared without explanation, but her daughter and mother are still holding out hope to find her.

 “I’ll never give up hope,” Jessica Borreson said recently of the search for her mother, Teresa Davidson, who was last seen in October 1999.
 “My mom was my best friend.
 My mom was my rock. … I just can’t bear myself to give up hope.
 I’ve read stories about how missing people have been found 35 years later.”

-Oregon State Police Captain Tim Fox said Thursday that Davidson’s disappearance is still an open investigation.
+Oregon State Police Capt.
+Tim Fox said Thursday that Davidson’s disappearance is still an open investigation.
 He said he had no further information on the case to share.

 “I wish I did,” Fox said in an email.